 Loving our Transgender neighbour, with David Martin (ICM Dublin) How do we live as Christians in a quickly changing world?
 What do we speak out about?
 How do we love those who are broken and hurting?
 Many of you have said you’ve transgender friends, but don’t know what to do.
 Come along to discuss with someone who oozes compassion and love, as David helps us think how the Bible would have us act.

 Christianity in the Public Square, with Peter Lynas (EA NI/Vineyard) Abortion.
 Same–sex marriage.
 Brexit.
 The world is polarised between “them” and “us” on all sorts of issues.
 Peter, as a lead thinker and communicator in northern press, will help us think through a different way of being an effective voice in the public square.

-Reaching the “other side”, with David Burke (Church planter North Belfast) & (John D Church Planter West Belfast) Some cultures on our island are still radically segregated.
+Reaching the “other side”, with David Burke (North Belfast Christian Fellowship) & (John Duffy Colin Glen Christian Fellowship) Some cultures on our island are still radically segregated.
 They speak a different language, they play different sports, they educate separately.
-An east Belfast QUB graduate joins with a west Belfast father, to help us think through how we can break down barriers as CUs, and see the gospel reach all parts of our society, regardless of class or politics.
-They seek to help us answer why half our campuses go unreached, or why the south remains the least–reached English speaking people group in the world, despite having the north as one of the most reached.
+A QUB graduate and church planter joins with a pastor from the Colin Glen area of West Belfast, to help us think through how we can break down barriers as CUs, and see the gospel reach people from all communities, cultures, politics etc. They seek to help us answer why half our campuses go unreached, or why the south remains the least–reached English speaking people group in the world, despite having the north as one of the most reached.